Charlie X: Plot

 The USS Enterprise meets the merchant vessel Antares to take charge of Charlie Evans, the sole survivor of a transport ship that crashed on the planet Thasus.
 For fourteen years, 17-year-old Charlie grew up there alone, stranded in the wreckage, learning how to talk from the ship's computer systems, which remained intact.
 Charlie is to be transported to his nearest relatives on the colony Alpha V. Crew members aboard Antares speak praises about Charlie, but seem pleased to see him removed from their ship.
 He tells Dr. McCoy the crew of Antares did not like him very much, and that all he wants is for people to like him.

-Despite his eagerness to please, Charlie becomes obnoxious since his lack of upbringing has left him with no knowledge of social norms or control of his emotions.
+Despite his eagerness to please, Charlie proves to be somewhat awkward, since his lack of upbringing has left him with no knowledge of social norms or control of his emotions.
 He latches on to Captain Kirk as a father figure and develops an infatuation with Yeoman Janice Rand.
 He demonstrates extraordinary powers of telepathy and matter transmutation, though the crew initially fail to recognize the cause.
 Charlie meets Rand in the recreation room, where Mr. Spock plays a Vulcan lyrette and Lt.
 Uhura suddenly starts singing.
-Charlie is annoyed with being a subject in Uhura's performance, as well as with Rand paying more attention to the song than to him, so he causes Uhura to temporarily lose her voice and Spock's instrument to malfunction.
+Charlie grows annoyed with being a subject in Uhura's performance, as well as with Rand paying more attention to the song than to him, so he causes Uhura to temporarily lose her voice and Spock's instrument to malfunction.

 When the Antares is nearly out of sensor range, it transmits a message to the Enterprise.
 The message is cut off before it can convey a warning.
-Scanners show the Antares has been reduced to debris.
+Scanners show the Antares has been reduced to debris; Charlie then comments that the ship "wasn't well constructed".